 We live in an international city and many of our clients travel with their pets, either domestically or across the seas.
-The Travel Center at District Veterinary Hospital wants to make travel as simple as possible, where we will help you travel safely and efficiently.

 A few things before you travel